textxchange/textxchange.github.io/index.md

 ![](Mockup/AddBook.png)

-### List Book Page
+### Browse Book Page

-Clicking on the List Books link brings up a page that lists all of the book associated with the logged in user:
+Clicking on the List Books link allows the logged in user to browse all the books listed on the site.
+Each book displays the book cover, seller info, price, and upload date.
+The logged in user may also filter which books they need with the search option.

 ![](Mockup/Browse.png)